Washington, D.C. Newsroom, Aug 22, 2024 / 06:30 am

 Several pro-life leaders have told CNA that defeating the Florida abortion amendment would reverse the momentum in the national abortion fight.
-A new poll by Mainstreet Research and Florida Atlantic University (FUA) now suggests they could succeed.
+A new poll by Mainstreet Research and Florida Atlantic University (FAU) now suggests they could succeed.

 Since the overturn of Roe v.
 Wade, abortion amendments like the one on the Florida ballot have passed by wide margins in California, Ohio, Michigan, and Vermont.

-Nonetheless, pro-life Floridians, including Florida Right to Life and the Florida Conference of Catholic Bishops are determined to put up a fight, in an effort to make Florida the first state to defeat an abortion amendment.
+Nonetheless, pro-life Floridians, including Florida Right to Life and the Florida Conference of Catholic Bishops, are determined to put up a fight in an effort to make Florida the first state to defeat an abortion amendment.

 What is the Florida abortion amendment?

-The amendment would also allow abortion past the point of viability through all nine months of pregnancy if determined by a healthcare provider to be necessary for the health of the mother.
+The amendment would also allow abortion past the point of viability through all nine months of pregnancy if determined by a health care provider to be necessary for the health of the mother.

 Poll findings